altef/logipar/readme.md

 ```

 ## Quotations marks
 While **Logipar** can automatically merge neigbouring literals, sometimes that's not enough.
 It also supports quotation marks around literals.
 This means you can have values that would otherwise be parsed as tokens _in_ the literals - if they're wrapped in quotation marks.
 The quotation marks become part of the value, for you to deal with however you want.
+This is also handy for supplying whitespace as a value.
 Take the logic string `a="CAT OR DOG" OR This is a sentance.`.
 `a="CAT OR DOG"` is a literal.
 Even though it has and an OR in it.
 You can then use it however is appropriate - split it on the equals sign maybe, and strip the quotation marks to check for the string "CAT OR DOG" in the "a" column.
 I don't know, that's your journey!